 Methods:

-In order to quantify landscape changes in SCB, as well as compare these changes to ICB, we used the FRAGSTATS package to calculate various land cover metrics.

-For both ICB and and SCB, the land cover was divided into four broad vegetation classes: forest, shrub, sparse meadow, and dense meadow.
-Areas south of the southernmost extent of historical fires were removed from the landscape change analysis, since this area consisted mostly of isolated patches of vegetation surrounded by rock and caused misleading values.
+We used the FRAGSTATS package to calculate land cover metrics for ICB and SCB on vegetation maps created from images taken in 1973 and 2014 (SCB) and from images taken in 1969/70, 1987, 1997, 2005, and 2012 for ICB.
+For both watersheds, the first year of imagery (either 1973 or 1969/70) coincided with the end of a long period of fire suppression, and represents vegetation before the first fire in the managed wildfire era.
+The vegetation maps divided land cover into four vegetation classes: forest, shrub, sparse meadow, and dense meadow.
+For SCB, areas south of the southernmost extent of historical fires were removed from the landscape change analysis, since this area consisted mostly of isolated patches of vegetation surrounded by rock and caused misleading values (this was not necessary for ICB, which contained very little mapped vegetation in the rocky high-elevation areas).
 Isolated pixels surrounded by different vegetation types were removed from the maps before processing by merging them with the surrounding vegetation type; this minimized differences caused by small isolated patches that were likely due to classification error or would be difficult to capture the same way using two sets of imagery.

-For SCB, calculations were performed on vegetation maps created from images taken in 1973 and 2014.
-For ICB, the imagery dates from 1969/70, 1987, 1997, 2005, and 2012.
-For both watersheds, the first year of imagery (either 1973 or 1969/70) coincides with the end of a long period of fire suppression, prior to the use of managed wildfire.

 Landscape Metrics:

-Diversity indices have been shown to capture fire-related landscape changes well (Romme, 1982).
-They describe heterogeneity by measuring how patches of vegetation are distributed spatially across the landscape.
+Diversity indices describe heterogeneity by measuring how patches of vegetation are distributed spatially across the landscape and capture fire-related landscape changes well (Romme, 1982).
 We evaluated the following diversity metrics:

 Shannon’s Evenness Index (SHEI) is the Shannon’s Diversity Index (calculated using information theory) divided by the maximum diversity given the number of cover types present (McGarigal et al., 2012).
-An evenness index of 1 would mean that all vegetation types were equally represented in the landscape; higher evenness means more landscape diversity.
+An evenness index of 1 means that all vegetation types are equally represented in the landscape; higher evenness indicates greater landscape diversity.

 Simpson’s Evenness Index (SIEI) is similar, but is calculated using the probability that any two cells selected at random would be different patch types (McGarigal et al., 2012).
-Again, a value of 1 would mean that all patch types cover an equal area, and a value near 0 would mean that one type dominated nearly all of the landscape.
+Again, a value of 1 means all patch types cover an equal area, while a value near 0 means that one type dominated nearly all of the landscape.
 We include both evenness indices in order to verify that the exact method of calculating evenness does not affect our results.

 Aggregation Index (AI) is a measure of how much each vegetation type is clumped into a few large groups (high aggregation) or spread into many small groups (low aggregation).